Education in South Korea: Post-war years

-Statistics demonstrate the success of South Korea's national education programs.
-In 1945 the adult literacy rate was estimated at 22 percent.
-In 1970, adult literacy was 87.6 percent.
-By the late 1980s, sources estimated it at around 93 percent.
-Although only primary school (grades one through six) was compulsory, percentages of age-groups of children and young people enrolled in secondary level schools were equivalent to those found in industrialized countries, including Japan.
-Approximately 4.8 million students in the eligible age group were attending primary school in 1985.
-The percentage of students going on to optional middle school in 1985 was more than 99 percent.
-Approximately 34 percent, one of the world's highest rates of secondary-school graduates attended institutions of higher education in 1987, a rate similar to Japan's (about 30 percent) and exceeding Britain's (20 percent).

-Government expenditure on education has been generous.
-In 1975, it was 220 billion won, the equivalent of 2.2 percent of the gross national product, or 13.9 percent of total government expenditure.
-In 1986, education expenditure reached 3.76 trillion won, or 4.5 percent of the GNP, and 27.3 percent of government budget allocations.
+South Korea's modernization and economic growth after the Korean War are often attributed to the resources invested in education.
+The adult literacy rate grew from an estimated 22 percent to 87.6% between 1945 and 1970, with estimates around 93% in the late 1980s.
+In 1987, about 34 percent of secondary-school graduates attended institutions of higher education, one of the highest rates in the world.
+Government expenditure on education rose from 220 billion won in 1975 to 3.76 trillion won by 1986.
+This equated to an increase from 2.2 percent of GNP to 4.5 percent.

+After General Chun Doo-hwan took power in 1980, the Ministry of Education's reforms increased higher education opportunities for the general population – expanding enrollment and attempting "to make the system fairer".

 The 1980s and 1990s marked an era of democratization and economic prosperity in South Korea, partly due to the "education fever".
 In 1991, for the first time in thirty years, the country elected provincial and city councils in order to localize education.
 Leaders like Kim Young-sam and Kim Dae-jung were able to enact major overhauls to the education system in order to accommodate democratization through methods like abolishing on-campus ROTCS training and political mobilization of students, legalization of teacher unions, and removing anti-communist texts.
 The MOE began to shift away from a uniform curriculum, by allowing school boards to implement some minor variations in instructional content.
 Literacy became virtually universal in South Korea while it rose up in international ranks in math and science, especially.

 Despite South Korea's democratization, traditional and Confucian values remained very strong.
 Overall, the huge strides in educational development came at the cost of intense pressure among students, high suicide rates, and family financial struggles through investment in schooling and private tutoring.
 However, Korea is shifting away from fully academic-based education to competency-based education.

-Reforms in the 1980s

-Following the assumption of power by General Chun Doo-hwan in 1980, the Ministry of Education implemented a number of reforms designed to make the system more fair and to increase higher education opportunities for the population at large.
-In a very popular move, the ministry dramatically increased enrollment at large.